scrum101/scrum101.github.io/glossary.md

 **Vision Statement** a high-level description of a product which includes who it is for, why it is necessary and what differentiates it from similar products.

-**What** "the What" is a term used to describe the domain of the product owner, as distinct for the team, cf. How.
+**What**<a name="what"></a>: "the What" is a term used to describe the domain of the product owner, as distinct for the team, cf. How.
 Can also be described as strategy (i.e. what's the best order for battles).

 **XP Practices** the set of development practices, including pair-programming, test-first, or test-driven development (TDD) and continuous refactoring, which are drawn from the XP methodology; many Scrum teams find these practices greatly improve productivity and team morale.